Recipe Unlimited: History

 On August 9, 2022, Fairfax Financial proposed to take the company private for $954 million.
 Upon completion of the deal on October 31, 2022, Recipe Unlimited's stock was delisted from the Toronto Stock Exchange.

+In July 2025, Recipe Unlimited acquired the eight Canadian locations of Olive Garden, with plans to expand the brand in Canada.

 Labour issues

 Beginning October 5, 2015, female employees at all Bier Markt locations were required to wear tight blue mini-dresses, and heels or boots as footwear on the job.
 The work outfit practice applied to employees at locations in Ontario and Quebec who had previously worn black pants and golf shirt as a uniform.
 After the CBC investigated complaints of gender discrimination, Cara modified its outfit practice to allow employees to wear the original gender-neutral uniform.

 In early 2018, Cara's CEO and President Bill Gregson announced that the recent Ontario minimum wage hike to $14 an hour had not adversely affected revenues, with sales going up throughout most of Ontario.

-Acquisitions

-In 1977, Cara purchased FoodCorp Limited which included Swiss Chalet and Harvey's.

-In 2002, Cara purchased Kelseys Inc. from owner Paul Jeffery, acquiring Montanas, Kelseys and the Outback (Canada).
-The rights to Outback steakhouse were owned in Canada by Cara, but it was sold back to Outback in the USA because of high food costs.

-In 2013, Cara came to an agreement with Fairfax Financial Holdings Ltd. to make Prime Restaurants a wholly owned subsidiary of Cara.
-This added restaurants such as Casey's, East Side Mario's, Bier Markt and Prime Pubs to its operations.

-In 2014, Cara acquired the Landing Group Restaurants.

-On August 31, 2015, Cara announced that it would be acquiring New York Fries.
-South St. Burger would not be part of the acquisition.

-On March 31, 2016, Cara Operations announced that it would acquire St-Hubert Chicken CAD$537 million.

-On September 1, 2016, Cara Operations acquired Franworks Group, and its Original Joe's, State & Main, and Elephant & Castle brands.